Refinancing with Laurel Road

-After graduation, you might get the chance to have your loans forgiven if you meet certain criteria.
-Besides federal student loan forgiveness plans, there are a few different programs just for Maryland students.
+After graduation, you may get the chance to have your loans forgiven if you meet certain criteria.
+Besides federal student loan forgiveness plans, there are a few different programs just for Maryland students:

 To qualify for the Maryland SmartBuy homebuyer assistance and forgiveness program, you need to purchase a home owned by the state.
 If you have at least 5% for a down payment, the state of Maryland will provide up to 15% of the purchase price toward outstanding student loans for a maximum of $40,000.

-Explore all your options when you’re planning to refinance and don’t settle.
-Consider the interest rate (is it fixed or variable?) and repayment term (is it five, 10, or 20 years?) to make sure you’re getting the best deal.
+Explore all your options when you’re planning to refinance your Maryland student loans.
+Consider the interest rate (is it fixed or variable?) and repayment term (is it five, 10, 15 or 20 years?) to make sure you’re getting the best deal.